All Episodes

 Also, it's a French research institute involved here.

-Uh Brown fat is present in mice and in human infants where it keeps them warm by dissipating food energy as heat instead of storing it as white fat.
+Brown fat is present in mice and in human infants where it keeps them warm by dissipating food energy as heat instead of storing it as white fat.

 The question is whether humans can be taken back to an infantile state in which brown fat cataracts the buildup of white fat.

-uh Um, you know, even in the most innocent, harmless, mildly interesting health stories, we find racism.
+Yes, you know, even in the most innocent, harmless, mildly interesting health stories, we find racism.

 Racism and bigotry.

-And guess guess who the culprit is?
+And guess, guess who the culprit is?

-Even even in this story.
+Even in this story, the white fat.

 The white fat totally discriminates against the brown fat.

-White superiority, even in fat, ladies and gentlemen.
+White superiority even in fat, ladies and gentlemen.

 There's just no justice.

-Scott, Jackson, Mississippi, welcome to the EIB network.
+Scott, Jackson, Mississippi, Welcome to the EIB Network.

 Great to have you with us.

-Thanks, Russ.
+Thanks, Rush.

 I think that was over in Europe.